PlasmaControl/Stellarator-Database/README.md

 eq2 = Equilibrium.load(names[0])[-1]
 ```

 You can give `config_name` as you wish.
-However, if there is an existing configuration with same parameters in the database, you will get following error,
+However, if there is an existing configuration with same parameters in the database, you will get following warning,
 ```
 Configuration data already exists in the database with name: HELIOTRON.
 ```
 Then, you should change your `config_name` to match that and try again.
+Unfortunately, you first upload will use the existing configuration data. if you believe that is wrong please reach one of the admins to delete it.

 ## VMEC Utilities are not tested yet!